i-doit/knowledge-base/docs/de/administration/hotfixes/index.md

 ### Custom dialog+ fields empty after saving / no options to choose despite values (ID-11427)

-??? info "This Hotfix prevents the input of strings that trigger the bug in the dialog+ field identifier"
+??? info "This Hotfix prevents the saving of strings that trigger the bug in the dialog+ field identifier.
+A message will appear and the word gets deleted"
     Known trigger words:
     ```
     'select'